Afghanistan Is About To Vote For President Amid Worries Of Fraud And Violence

 "There's a risk that this process, a national process, will turn into a national crisis," Sarwary says.

 More than 9.6 million of Afghanistan's 30 million people are registered to vote for one of 18 candidates in around 5,000 polling centers that will be protected by some 100,000 Afghan soldiers and policemen.
 At least 431 polling centers, serving more than half the country's population, will remain closed because they are in areas under Taliban control.
-Hundreds more will be close due to security concerns.
+Hundreds more will be close because of security concerns.

 "This is not an election for the whole country," says Kate Clark, the co-director of Afghanistan Analysts Network, a Kabul-based policy research organization.
 "It will be an election for some citizens who will be able to get to vote."